Both cerebral palsy and autism spectrum disorder are umbrella terms, meaning that they involve a wide range of conditions and severities.

 Comparing Cerebral Palsy and Autism

-A combination of these two complex disorders can be a little bit tricky.
-Children with autism typically prefer doing things on their own; however, the motor impairments caused by CP may require some dependence.
+Managing both of these complex disorders can be tricky.
+For example, children with autism typically prefer doing things on their own; however, motor impairments caused by cerebral palsy may restrict independence.

-Most children with autism spectrum disorder are diagnosed after age 4 because common signs of autism like tantrums, inability to speak, and lack of eye contact often just seem like normal things for infants to do.
+Most children with autism spectrum disorder are diagnosed after age 4 because common signs of autism such as tantrums, inability to speak, and lack of eye contact often seem normal for infants.

 Common Signs of Autism